About this listing

 Advent Acres is unique because it is a rural wonderland so close to the city.
-This guest room has a full-size futon, a reading nook, and its own exterior entrance for your convenience.
+This guest room has a queen-size real bed, a reading nook, and its own exterior entrance for your convenience.
 A single mattress can be placed on the floor for a family of three.
-In the summer a larger family could camp on the property.

 Guests will have access to the main floor of the farm house.
 This includes the kitchen, family room, grand living room, and the shared bath.
 The hosts primarily use the upstairs bathroom when there are guests.
 The grounds provide a wonderful place for peaceful walking, and a "Poustinia" prayer house for quiet reflection.
-The wrap-around front porch is wonderful for leisurely breakfasts and reading the newspaper.
+The wrap-around front porch offers a spot for leisurely breakfasts and reading the newspaper.

 We do not drink alcohol or use the now legal drug marijuana.
 It is our preference that you do not either.
 Yet we do appreciate the great joy of a cold beer after a long day of hiking at Mount Rainier, so alcohol in moderation is allowed.

 No smoking anywhere on the property.
 We ask for quiet between 10 pm and 8 am.

 We do have an indoor cat.
 Therefore we can speak about your pets on a case by case basis: unfortunately we are not able to welcome all pets.

 Val is a member of the math faculty at Tacoma Community College, with a specialization working with students of all ages and backgrounds who have a particular fear or dislike of math.
 In her spare time she enjoys various needle crafts, especially knitting, and working on the family's 2-acre farm.
 Brad's work away from our farm and hosting guests takes him to interesting places.
 He is an ordained minister and officiates at weddings and assists families with end of life care and funeral /memorial planning.
 He is a certified golf and track and field coach for Special Olympics.
 He works on special occasions caring for families as a personal chef and food coach.
-He even worked in the past year cooking in an assisted living facility.
-Mostly he works and prays at home.
+He also works regularly as a cook in a retirement/assisted care facility.
 He has a private practice as a spiritual director guiding those who seek to deepen their prayer life.
-Val & Brad play Scrabble almost daily and enjoy the fact that our busy teenagers still like to play family board games with us.
+Val & Brad play Scrabble almost daily, and look forward to visits from our college-age sons when we can play other family games.
 We love to bake.
 With 90 fruit trees on our land there is always something to turn into a pie!